dioklecijan/vscode_docker/README.md

 # Using VS Code & Docker for developing and debugging NodeJS apps

-## Part 1
+## Part 1: Running NodeJS app in Docker container and debugging in VS Code

-This setup covers minimal setup for:
+This step covers minimal setup for:

 - running NodeJS app in Docker container.
 - debugging NodeJS app in VS Code.

-Take a look at `Dockerfile`, `.vscode/launch.json` and `.dockerignore`.
+Open the git branch 'part_1' and take a look at `Dockerfile`, `.vscode/launch.json` and `.dockerignore`.
 They are well documented and self explained.

 1. Build the image:

 `docker build -t nodejs_app_image .`

-2. Run the app in the Docker container
+2. Run the app in the Docker container:

 `docker run --rm --name nodejs_app -d -p 3000:3000 -p 9229:9229 nodejs_app_image`